Ratstail91/Toy/compiling-toy.md

 initLexer(&lexer, source);
 ```

-The lexer, when invoked, will produce a break down the string of characters into individual `Tokens`.
+The lexer, when invoked, will break down the string of characters into individual `Tokens`.

 The lexer does not need to be freed after use, however the source code does.